 Community Supported Agriculture (CSA) is a mutually beneficial relationship between a local farm and the community of people who receive the food the farm produces.
 Members purchase a share of the harvest and in return receive a weekly supply of fresh seasonal vegetables picked at their peak of ripeness and flavor.
 The members agree to share in the inherent benefits and risks of the agricultural season.
 The arrangement guarantees the farmer financial support and enables many smaller sustainable farms to stay in business.

 Local Motion CSA is a 10 acre, non-certified organic farm in Eaton, Colorado.
-Now in our fourth year of operation, we are proud to feed over 200 families throughout Northern Colorado each season.
+Now in our fourth year of operation, we are proud to feed families throughout Northern Colorado each season.
 Our warm summer climates and fertile soil makes for some of the tastiest vegetables, sweetest sweet corn and happiest customers.

 Superior quality produce is our pride, and growing it is our passion.
 Local food security is our commitment to our community.
 Our mission at Local Motion CSA is to provide our customers with nutritionally dense, nourishing vegetables and the best sweet corn they have ever eaten.

 As a member of Local Motion CSA you will receive an assortment of vegetables for 18 weeks, starting in early July.
 Our farm share feeds approximately one family and consists of seasonal, freshly harvested vegetables, including familiar as well as more unusual varieties.
 We have drop sites in Denver and Evergreen along with on farm pickup in Eaton.
 We are no longer offering delivery to Fort Collins, Loveland, or Greeley.

 Season Length: 18 weeks of farm fresh produce

 Beginning the week of July 6th thru the week of November 2nd